anjanaraman04/DSGitHubLab/project1/README.md

      - Desired output file name (or SQL table name if using SQL).

 3. **View the Output:**
-   - If you selected `json` or `csv`, the transformed data will be saved as a file in the current directory.
+   - If you selected `json` or `csv`, the transformed data will be saved as a file in the current directory and load data into a SQLite           database table with analysis summaries.
    - If you selected `sql`, the data will be loaded into a SQLite database table, and analysis summaries will be printed.

 4. **Review Logs and Summaries:**